jhp109/TheCursedMod/README.md

 ## Known Issues
 - Googly Eyes mod is not fully supported.
 The character in combat is just a single png file, and it’s unable to add an eye on it.

+## Credit
+Special thanks to 히말군 for character artwork.